CALIPSO: Mission

 In February 2009, CALIPSO switched over to the redundant laser as scheduled.
 The primary laser achieved its mission goal of three years of successful operation, and the redundant laser has been performing beyond expectations.

 The CALIPSO mission was granted extended mission status in June 2009.
+CALIPSO moved to the C-Train in 2018.
+The mission ended on August 1, 2023 due to lack of propellant.